Nanashii76/Nanashii76/README.md

 ### Hi There, I'm Paulo!

-  - Actually I'm a Student of software engineering at Universidade of Brasília (UnB)
+  - Actually I'm a Student of software engineering at UnB
   - I like solve puzzles/riddles and mathematical problems.

   <!---